 Applying Medicare to physical therapy

 How you use Medicare to get physical therapy will depend on where you get your physical therapy and what parts of Medicare you’re enrolled in.
-Coming up in our Medicare series, we’ll look at each part closer and explain how it can help you get the physical therapy you need.
+Coming up in our Medicare series, Part 2 and Part 3 will look at each part closer and explain how it can help you get the physical therapy you need.

 (Image from the cover of the official medicare.org handbook)